6136 Individual or Team Projects

 Recent developments in Categorical Data Analysis

-Compile a list of recent research papers illustrating interesting applications, modelling developments, graphical methods, … of categorical data analysis, attempting to go beyond what is covered in the course or my book.
+Compile an overview of recent research papers illustrating interesting applications, modelling developments, graphical methods, … of categorical data analysis, attempting to go beyond what is covered in the course or my book.

 Each should have a bibliographical citation, brief description, why it is interesting or novel.
-Perhaps with subject / content / method tags or catrgories.
+Perhaps with subject / content / method tags or categories.
+Or maybe organized by themes.

 It could also be in the form of a methods review paper, with the title of this section, and sufficient text description to give an overview of this topic.
 Taking it further, something like this might be publishable, or certainly a nice blog post.